JoeFu/alportal-document/docs/deployment/introduction.md

 - SYNTAQ_TOKEN, SYNTAQ_URL
   - These are the URL and keys for accessing the Syntaq API

 Generally these are the variables that are required by the front end to be available at build time as these are baked into the front end build.
-As can be seen in the Github actions definition, these will need to be loaded into the configuration as Environment Variables in order for them to be accessible to the build(s).
+As can be seen in the GitHub actions definition, these will need to be loaded into the configuration as Environment Variables in order for them to be accessible to the build(s).

 ### Runtime Variables